 Quarterly vs. Annual filings

 The Schedule H is an annual filing, prepared in conjunction with the employer’s personal income tax return.
-The 941 however, must be filed and paid every quarter.
-Even if there was no household payroll in a quarter, the family using a 941 return must file every quarter.
-Failure to file a 941 return, even when there was no payroll to report, will trigger penalties.
+Form 941 however, must be filed and paid every quarter.
+Even if there was no household payroll in a quarter, the family using form 941 return must file every quarter.
+Failure to file a form 941 return, even when there was no payroll to report, will trigger penalties.
 In addition to 4 quarterly 941 filings, an annual Form 940 will also be required.
 The Schedule H on the other hand must only be filed in years when there actually was household employment.
 The annual Schedule H replaces 5 filings through-out the year.

 When the household employer answers yes to this question, the CPA collects information from them pertaining to the amounts paid to the household employees and completes the Form 1040 Schedule H as part of their tax preparation.